Lostlitus/notes/cpp/concepts.md

 The template above minus the `value` by one and returns the result.
 What is different is that it has a `requires - concept` pair.
-The `requires` keyword indicates this template has requirement to its parameters.(or say, constrains) And the `std::integral<T>` here is one requirement(i.e. concept), which is provided by the `<concepts>` standard library.
+The `requires` keyword indicates this template has requirement(or say, constrains) to its parameters.
+And the `std::integral<T>` here is one requirement(i.e. concept), which is provided by the `<concepts>` standard library.
 This `requires clause` together means the parameter `T` should be an integer.